FusionAuth/fusionauth-swift-sdk/Documentation/Reference/classes/FusionAuthState.md

 public func isLoggedIn() -> Bool
 ```

-Check if the user is authenticated
+Check if the user is authenticated.
 - Returns: A boolean indicating if the user is authenticated
 - Note: This method checks if the access token is not nil and the access token expiration time is in the future.